OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:26

-After they sang a hymn, they went out to the Mount of Olives.
+After singing a hymn, they proceeded to the Mount of Olives.

 ---